 4. TRIGGER POINT THERAPY

-Trigger point therapy is a popular massage therapy that eliminates pain and tension radiating from trigger points or palpable knots in the muscles.
+Trigger point therapy is a popular massage therapy that eliminates pain and tension radiating from trigger points or palpable muscle knots.
 It's sometimes called myotherapy.

 5. CUPPING THERAPY